A "supernormal" partition statistic: Introduction: the supernorm statistic on partitions

-Beautiful and surprising patterns abound in $\mathcal P$ much as in $\mathbb N$; and in the values of these partition statistics, one observes striking arithmetic properties which often require subtle methods to prove.
-Partitions have been connected to algebra since the work of Cauchy \cite{History}; in recent years, ideas from algebra are used more and more to study {\it partitions themselves} as algebraic and set-theoretic objects on equal footing with numbers.
-This shift can perhaps be traced to G. E. Andrews' far-reaching theory of partition ideals developed in the 1960s and 70s based on ideas from lattice theory (\cite{A88}, Ch.
-8), and to a seminal 1977 paper of Alladi and Erd\H{os} \cite{AE77}, which employs a natural bijection between partitions into prime parts and prime factorizations of integers, to prove analytic properties of arithmetic functions.

-Relatively recently, in the pair of papers \cite{Robert_zeta, Robert_bracket} and subsequent works, the third author outlined a {\it multiplicative} theory of integer partitions.
-This additive-multiplicative theory contains a host of further partition statistics as direct analogues of classical arithmetic functions, such as an analogue of the M\"{o}bius function $\mu(n)$, viz.
+Striking patterns abound in $\mathcal P$ much as in $\mathbb N$, and in the values of these partition statistics, one observes arithmetic properties which often require subtle methods to prove.
+In the pair of papers \cite{Robert_zeta, Robert_bracket} and subsequent works, the third author outlined a {\it multiplicative} theory of integer partitions.
+This additive-multiplicative theory contains a number of further partition statistics as direct analogues of classical arithmetic functions, such as an analogue of the M\"{o}bius function $\mu(n)$, viz.

 as well as partition analogues of the Euler phi function and other arithmetic functions, and a partition generalization of the theory of Dirichlet series.
-It is equally closely aligned with the theory of $q$-series (see e.g. \cite{Andrews_q, Berndt_q}).
+The theory is equally closely aligned with the theory of $q$-series (see \cite{Andrews_q, Berndt_q, Robert_bracket}).

-The focus in these works shifts somewhat from the usual size statistic, to a multiplicative partition statistic we call the {\it norm} $N(\lambda)$ (product of parts):
+The focus in these works shifts somewhat from the usual size statistic to a multiplicative partition statistic called the {\it norm} $N(\lambda)$ (product of parts):